NikaJamaspishvili/e-commerce/README.md

 ## 🛋️ What is Elegant?
 Elegant is an e-commerce furniture website where users can:

 - Sign up and log in to their accounts.
+- Google Authentication.
 - Change their profile image and review their profile details.
 - Add furniture products for selling.
 - Browse and view available furniture products.